Kenya tracks Facebook, Twitter for election "hate speech"

 In the Kenyan blogosphere online users blast opposing tribe members as "snakes", "maggots" and "vultures", among other names.

-"These are actually telling people to re-enact what happened in 2007, so it's very vicious," Mary Ombara, secretary of Kenya's media monitoring body, said.
+"These [hate speech posts] are actually telling people to re-enact what happened in 2007, so it's very vicious," Mary Ombara, secretary of Kenya's media monitoring body, said.

 Ombara receives daily reports on online hate speech.
 The government has hired bloggers to monitor sites for inflammatory content.
 The government two weeks ago also enlisted the help of Awori's Umati team and Kenya's National Human Rights Commission.